Mechanising G\"odel-L\"ob provability logic in HOL Light: Decidability via proof theory

-Figure \ref{fig:g3pc} summarises the calculus $\mathsf{G3pc}$ for classical propositional logic.
+Figure \ref{fig:G3cp} summarises the calculus $\mathsf{G3cp}$ for classical propositional logic.
 For each rule, one distinguishes: \begin{itemize} \item its \textbf{main formula}, which is the formula occurring in the conclusion and containing the logical connective naming the rule; \item its \textbf{active formulas}, which are the formulas occurring in the premise(s) of the rule; \item its \textbf{context}, which consists of the formulas occurring in the premise(s) \emph{and} the conclusion, untouched by the rule. \end{itemize}

-$\mathsf{G3}$-style systems are the best available option for (efficiently) automating decision procedures: once an adequate -- i.e.~sound and complete -- $\mathsf{G3}$-calculus for a given logic L has been defined, in order to decide whether a formula is a theorem of L it suffices to start a \emph{root-first} proof search of that very formula in the related $\mathsf{G3}$-calculus.
+$\mathsf{G3}$-style systems are the best available option for (efficiently) automating decision procedures: once an adequate -- i.e.~sound and complete -- $\mathsf{G3}$-calculus for a given logic L has been defined, in order to decide whether a formula is a theorem of L it suffices to start a \emph{root-first} proof search of that exact formula in the related $\mathsf{G3}$-calculus.

-This is so because, by design, good $\mathsf{G3}$-style systems satisfy the following desiderata: \begin{enumerate} \item \textbf{Analyticity:} each formula occurring in a derivation is a subformula of the formulas occurring lower in the derivation branch.
-This means that \emph{no guesses are required} to the prover when developing a formal proof in the $\mathsf{G3}$-calculus; \item \textbf{Invertibility of all the rules:} for each rule of the system, derivability of the conclusion implies the derivability of the premise(s). \emph{This property avoids backtracking} on the proof search.
-It also means that at each step of the proof search procedure \emph{no bit of information gets lost}, so that the tentative construction of \emph{one} derivation tree is enough to decide derivability of a sequent; \item \textbf{Termination:} each proof search must come to an end.
-If the final state of the procedure does generate a derivation, the end-sequent is a theorem indeed; otherwise, it is generally possible to extract a \emph{refutation} of the sequent from the failed proof search.\footnote{Notice, however, that sometimes invertibility of a rule could break termination of the proof search, as witnessed by $\mathcal{L}\rightarrow$ in $\mathsf{G3pi}$ for intuitionistic propositional logic \cite{troelstra2000basic}.} \end{enumerate}
+This is so because, by design, good $\mathsf{G3}$-style systems satisfy the following desiderata: \begin{enumerate} \item \textbf{Analyticity:} Each formula occurring in a derivation is a subformula of the formulas occurring lower in the derivation branch.
+This means that \emph{no guesses are required} to the prover when developing a formal proof in the $\mathsf{G3}$-calculus; \item \textbf{Invertibility of all the rules:} For each rule of the system, the derivability of the conclusion implies the derivability of the premise(s). \emph{This property avoids backtracking} on the proof search.
+It also means that at each step of the proof search procedure \emph{no bit of information gets lost}, so that the construction of \emph{one} derivation tree is enough to decide the derivability of a sequent; \item \textbf{Termination:} Each proof search must come to an end.
+If the procedure's final state generates a derivation, the end-sequent is a theorem; otherwise, it is generally possible to extract a \emph{refutation} of the sequent from the failed proof search.\footnote{Notice, however, that sometimes the invertibility of a rule could break termination of the proof search, as witnessed by $\mathcal{L}\rightarrow$ in $\mathsf{G3ip}$ for intuitionistic propositional logic \cite{troelstra2000basic}.} \end{enumerate}